Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 from a set of selections.
 d)   SModeFileSel : a mode extension for selecting a file from the file system

-A modal app defines its own mode of operation which implements the desired UI function of that app.
+Each modal app defines its own mode extension which implements the primary UI function of that app.
-For example ModalWX.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionality needed for browsing a Modal app's source code.
+For example ModalWX.cpp defines SModeSrcEdr, a mode extension for browsing a Modal app's source code.
 SModeSrcEdr uses SModeMsg, SModeLineInp, SModeSetSel and SModeFileSel in its implementation to realize the desired behavior of its UI.